Ch0wW/gameserver-cfg/doom/zandronum/README.md

 Since we aren't willing to put much work to install Zandronum (unless you really wish to add personnal features), we are going to install it automatically.

 Type these commands (taken from the official page):
-> add-apt-repository 'deb http://debian.drdteam.org/ stable multiverse' <br />
+>sudo apt-get install software-properties-common add-apt-repository 'deb http://debian.drdteam.org/ stable multiverse' <br />
 wget -O - http://debian.drdteam.org/drdteam.gpg | sudo apt-key add - <br />
 sudo apt-get update <br />
-sudo apt-get install zandronum-server -y
+sudo apt-get install zandronum-server fluidsynth -y

 Since Zandronum is not on any official sources from Debian/Ubuntu/Linux Mint, we are adding the official one from the team, so that installing would be much easier.
 And that is!